Columbia House: Business practices

 Since Columbia House's beginnings, following the sale of Columbia House to BMG, and continuing after the sale to Direct Brands, Columbia House has attracted criticism for its business practices, some of which are outlined here:

 Membership

-During the first three decades of Columbia House, it had a most unique marketing strategy: Give the customer a handful of vinyl records for free (although most of its early marketing campaigns required the customer to tape a penny to the enclosed postcard/order form) with the promise that they would purchase a set number of records at full retail price plus shipping.
+During the first three decades of Columbia House, it had a most unique marketing strategy: Give the customer several albums for free (although most of its early marketing campaigns required the customer to tape a penny to the enclosed postcard/order form) with the promise that they would purchase a set number of records or tapes at full club prices plus shipping.

-There were dozens of small sheets of stamps that were enclosed in the mailer.
-These stamps had pictures of the actual album cover of the records that Columbia House would sell.
-The customer would tear the stamp off the sheet, lick the back of the stamp and affix them onto the order card.
+There were dozens of small sheets of stamps that were enclosed in the mailer; these stamps had pictures of the actual album cover of the records offered by Columbia House.
+The customer would tear the stamp off the sheet, moisten the stamp and affix them onto the order card.

-These Columbia House envelopes would come as junk mail to what seemed was everyone's home on a regular basis.
+These Columbia House envelopes would arrive as junk mail to countless homes on a regular basis.
 One recipient might get one type of offer, but a neighbor might receive a more lucrative offer.